 Next, start the GemFire JMX Agent by entering the following command:

 healthMonitor usage is:

 java healthMonitor.HealthMonitor <host> <port> [<gemfire.properties>]

-The host is the name of the system that you started the agent on.
+The host is the name of the system where you started the agent.
 The port is the agent's

 RMIConnectorServer port (default 1099).
 This sample startup line starts the application for an agent launched on a host named "lucy" on the default RMIConnectorServer port:

 You may optionally specify a

 HealthMonitor.
 It will also automatically pick up any

 examples/dist/healthMonitor directory.
 The